Disunuh (709 Śaka)

 Apparatus

 Hail!
 Elapsed Śaka year 709, month of Caitra, sixth (tithi) of the waning fortnight, Friday, Vurukuṅ, Pon.
-That was when the Lord […]śrī was army commander (senāpati).
+That was when the lord (ḍaṅ karayān) [2+]śrī, the army commander (senāpati), restored sīma (status) to the village of Ḍisunuh for the lord of Humaṇḍiṅ, (namely) ḍa punta Tīs.
+Those who mahāla[1×] were called:

-• ḍa punta Tīra of Ḍisunuh
+• [at] Ḍisunuh, ḍa punta Maṅuhuri [and] ḍa punta Tīra

-• the Tiruan (called) saṅ Galaha
+• [at] Ḍisunuh, ḍa Tiruan (called) saṅ Galaha

-• the Ḍisunuh (called) ḍa punta Rājasiṅheśvarah
+• the Ḍisunuh (called) ḍa punta Rājasiṅhīśvarah

-• saṅ Vayur
+• saṅ Vayur [and] saṅ Pravalā

-The ones who wrote were called: bhagavān Tatā[…] [and] Lord Svasthā.
+The ones who wrote were called: bhagavān Tatā[…] [and] lord Svasthā.

 Commentary